richlander/distroessed2/spec.md

 1. All columns should end at 'D' unless the content goes longer.
 The content should never be truncated.
 2. All columns need to start and end with one padding space, for style.
 That means that allowable space for content is within that, such as "| twenty-six characters here |".
 3. If the row content (including the padding spaces) is already past 'D', it should stop immediately with '|'.
+4. The separator row uses the same padding structure as content rows: `| ---- |` (space + dashes + space), ensuring visual symmetry and alignment.

 Let's take a look with an example: